bmolnar91/workbook/module_advanced_enterprise_csharp.md

 - Called by the host before the `Configure` method to configure the app's services.
 - Where configuration options are set by convention.

+Initially, the `IServiceCollection` provided to `ConfigureServices` has services defined by the framework depending on how the host was configured.
 For features that require substantial setup, there are `Add{Service}` extension methods on `IServiceCollection`.
 For example, `AddDbContext`, `AddDefaultIdentity`, `AddEntityFrameworkStores`, and `AddRazorPages`.

 Adding services to the service container makes them available within the app and in the `Configure` method.
 The services are resolved via dependency injection or from ApplicationServices.